 - Rent: Following the rent contract signed on 2.10.2008 with the owner of the premises where the Secretariat is located, the monthly rent, at the time of the contract, was fixed in 12,200 EUR, increased in an amount of 1,030 EUR/month, to cover air conditioning extra costs.
 The contribution of the Austrian Federal Ministry for Economics and Labor covers the main rent (currently, in 2013, 13.300 EUR).
-The proposed budget provides for the funds necessary to cover the extra costs related to the rent of premises, which may be indexed under point 3.3. of the rent contract. - Office equipment: This budgetary position reflects the gradual increase of the Secretariat's staff as well as the necessity to maintain the equipment (particularly the IT and related office furniture) up-to-date to provide maximum security of the working environment, processes and of the processed data.
+The proposed budget provides for the funds necessary to cover the extra costs related to the rent of premises, which may be indexed under point 3.3. of the rent contract. - Office equipment: This budgetary position reflects the gradual increase of the Secretariat's staff as well as the necessity to maintain the equipment (particularly the IT and related office furniture)

+6 Separate Rules on Secondees, Interns and locally recruited staff apply up-to-date to provide maximum security of the working environment, processes and of the processed data.
 This budget line is composed of the following budget accounts: hardware, software, office equipment and low value assets.
-The budgeting of the overall expenditure for 2012 follows the IT plan, which estimates the exchange of hardware (staff IT equipment -laptops, printers, and servers in the IT administration area) and corresponding software.
-It also comprises licenses for the functioning of existing software required for the Energy Community website and for the internal accounting program for the management of the Energy Community accounts. - Consumables: This budget line comprises the following accounts: fringe benefits, repairs and maintenance, office related daily cleaning by third party, running costs and electricity costs for the premises.
-It also covers office supplies for the everyday work of the Secretariat and (partially) for (a) the organization of institutional meetings; (b) the work of task forces, and (c) the organization of workshops and other meetings. - Other Services: The envisaged budget under the budgetary position "Other services" reflects the necessary funds for carriers and transport by third parties, postal fees, other operating expenses, fixed and mobile telephone, fax, internet and other means of communications.
+The budgeting of the overall expenditure for 2012 follows the IT plan, which estimates the exchange of hardware (staff IT equipment - laptops, printers, and servers in the IT administration area) and corresponding software.
+It also comprises licenses for the functioning of existing software required for the Energy Community website and for the internal accounting program for the management of the Energy Community accounts.

-7 The Energy Community Secretariat follows the DSA as published at the EuropeAid Cooperation Office applied also by other international organizations funded by EU (http://ec.europa.eu/europeaid/work/procedures/implementation/per_diems/index_en.htm)
+7 The Energy Community Secretariat follows the DSA as published at the EuropeAid Cooperation Office applied also by other international organizations funded by EU

+(http://ec.europa.eu/europeaid/work/procedures/implementation/per_diems/index_en.htm)